MIDS-scaling-up/v2/week09/labs/README.md

 On your Jetson TX2, start an OpenSeq2Seq docker container in interactive mode:
 ```
-# assuming your docker image is called "seq" - remember, you had to build it in the HW
+# start your docker image
-# if you forgot to build it, use w251/openseq2seq:dev-tx2-4.2_b158
 # also, assuming your external hard drive is mounted in /data, pass it through using -v
-docker run --privileged --name seq -v /data:/data -p 8888:8888 -ti seq bash
+docker run --privileged --name seq -v /data:/data -p 8888:8888 -ti w251/openseq2seq:dev-tx2-4.2.1_b97 bash
 ```

-As of 7/2/2019, we still need to patch file open statements in  tokenizer_wrapper.py (sigh) like so:
+As of 6/29/2020, we still need to patch file open statements in  tokenizer_wrapper.py (sigh) like so:
 ```
 # all occurrences, both 'r' and 'w', add encoding="utf-8", e.g.
 with open(input_file1, 'r', encoding="utf-8")